 Justin joined Watsi on January 20th, 2021.
-One year ago, Justin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Justin's most recent donation supported Mi, a 58-year-old mother from Thailand, to fund mass removal surgery so she can return to supporting her family free of pain.
+Two years ago, Justin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Justin's most recent donation supported Natalia, a 13 year old girl from Bolivia, to fund heart surgery.

 Mi is a 58-year-old mother from Thailand.
 She lives with her husband and her three daughters.
 She supports her family by working as a homemaker.
 Her husband does not work because he is ill.
 Her eldest daughter is an accountant, her second eldest daughter is a homemaker, and her youngest daughter does not work because she is attending school.
 Some of Mi's favorite activities include cleaning her house and growing vegetables in her garden.
 In February, Mi started experiencing pain in her left breast.
 After examining the area, she noticed a small mass.
 Over time, the mass increased in size and the pain worsened.
 She currently still experiences pain in her left breast.
 Although she takes medication, it only alleviates her pain temporarily.
 Because of this, she cannot cook or clean, and her daughter has had to take over the household chores.
 Fortunately, Mi sought treatment through our medical partner, Burma Children Medical Fund.
 She is now scheduled to undergo mass removal surgery on July 12th.
 She is requesting $1,500 to cover the total cost of her procedure and care.
 Mi shares, “I want to get better soon.
 Then my second eldest daughter can find work so that we can pay back our debt.
 I want to live happily with my family for the rest of my life.”